cly1994jlu/Infrared-vehicle/README.md

 Language: C

-The figures of our controller and vehicle, as well as a report written in Chinese can also be found in the repository.
+The figures of our controller and vehicle, as well as a report written in Chinese can also be found in this repository.